Terms and Conditions

 Full Container Load (FCL)

 FCL is the ocean freight shipping method used by the Organiser where an entire shipping container is exclusively booked for the Clients' Motorbikes.
 This is a critical aspect of the Service because the container remains sealed from Origin to Destination.
-Compared to Less-than-Container Load (LCL), FCL offers faster transit times, lower handling risks and superior reliability with respect to export and import processes.
-With few exceptions, OBO will not use LCL due to higher risk nature of shipment.
+Compared to Less-than-Container Load (LCL), FCL offers: faster transit times; greater security; lower handling risks; better assurances of costs; and far far far superior reliability with respect to export / import processes AND timings in general.

 the 'Shipment Management Platform' (SMP)